OgieBen/OkayDocs/README.md

 ## Unlink User Callback

- When an end user removes your service from the list of connected services from Okay, Okay sends to your server via the callback URI a JSON response having the structure below:
+ When an end user removes your service from the list of connected services from Okay, Okay sends to your server via the callback url a JSON response having the structure below:

  ```JSON
   {